mdbenito/fenics-hermite/README.md

   number of cells in the mesh.
 This is most surely an issue with the quadrature code not properly scaling the derivatives or something like that.
-* Finish implementing boundary conditions: Check the effect that meddling with the stiffness matrix has over the solution of the system.
-Finish essential Neumann BCs for 4th order problems (beyond the current hack).
+* Finish implementing Dirichlet boundary conditions: Check the effect that meddling with the stiffness matrix has over the solution of the system. **In particular check that symmetry is not broken, cf §6.3 of the FEniCS book.**
+* Finish essential Neumann BCs for 4th order problems (beyond the current hack).
 * Incorporate the restriction on the space of polynomials for the element leading to Kirchhoff triangles.